INFECTIONS OF THE CONJUNCTIVA AND CORNEA

-Corneal infection also know as “corneal ulcer” and can broadly be divided into infective and non-infective.
+Corneal infection also knows as “corneal ulcer” and can broadly be divided into infective and non-infective.

-In corneal infections eye becomes very painful, red, sensitive to light and may be associated with drop in vision.
+In corneal infections, the eye becomes very painful, red, sensitive to light, and may be associated with a drop in vision.

-Infective keratitis can be caused by a number of pathogens, the most common being bacteria, fungi, virus.
+Infective keratitis can be caused by several pathogens, the most common being bacteria, fungi, viruses.
 They require a detailed examination, microbiological work-up to isolate the causative pathogen and accordingly target treatment for the same.
 Such cases require frequent follow-ups, frequent administration of drugs (drops or injections) to prevent the infection from spreading into deeper layers and penetrating other structures of the eye.

-Non infective keratitis may require a systemic evaluation to rule out an underlying causative factor.
-They may require systemic immunosuppressant based on the underlying etiology.
+Non-infective keratitis may require a systemic evaluation to rule out an underlying causative factor.
+They may require systemic immunosuppressants based on the underlying etiology.